 Tuition Assistance Appeal Process

 As stated, all decisions are final.
-Families who are denied tuition assistance, or who receive an award they question, may address their concerns in writing to the Chair of the Tuition Assistance Committee.
+Families who are denied tuition assistance, or who receive an offer they question, may address their concerns in writing to the Chair of the Tuition Assistance Committee.
 Once received, a response will be provided within two weeks.

 There are a variety of circumstances which affect a family’s ability to contribute to their child’s education.
 To maintain a fair and equal distribution of tuition assistance funds, Westmark will adhere to the following guidelines in reviewing a family’s request for tuition assistance.